Fast Quantum Gates for Neutral Atoms Separated by a Few Tens of Micrometers

 We present a theoretical scheme for a family of fast and high-fidelity two-qubit iSWAP gates between neutral atoms separated by more than 20 $\mu$m, enabled by resonant dipole–dipole spin-exchange interactions between Rydberg states.
 The protocol harnesses coherent excitation–exchange–deexcitation dynamics between the qubit and the Rydberg states within a single and smooth laser pulse, in the presence of strong dipole-dipole interactions.
 We utilize optimal control methods to achieve theoretical gate fidelities and durations comparable to blockade-based gates in the presence of relevant noise, while extending the effective interaction range by an order of magnitude.
 This enables entanglement well beyond the blockade radius, offering a route toward fast, high-connectivity quantum processors.

-Neutral atoms trapped in optical tweezers are a leading platform for quantum computing.
-They feature low-defect arrays of thousands of atoms with arbitrary geometries, qubit states exhibiting coherence times of tens of seconds, and high-fidelity two-qubit gates operating on the hundred-nanosecond timescale. \cite{Saffman_2010, Schlosser_2023, Evered_2023, Ma_2023, Li_2024, Tsai_2025, Peper_2025, Muniz_2025}.
-Leading two-qubit gates rely on the Rydberg blockade mechanism, where van der Waals (vdW) interactions $V_{\rm{vdW}}(R)\sim R^{-6}$ between Rydberg excited states -- with $R$ the interatomic distance -- prevent multiple excitations of neighboring atoms.
-Because of the short-range nature of $V_{\rm vdW}$, the blockade mechanism remains effective only for interatomic separations up to a few micrometers.
-Extending the entangling range without compromising speed or fidelity is highly desirable for key applications in quantum computing, including the realization of scalable error-corrected architectures \cite{Morgado_2021,Saffman_2025}.
-Currently, entangling atoms over distances in the tens of micrometers range is achieved in experiments via qubit shuttling -- i.e. moving the tweezers -- on timescales of hundreds of microseconds \cite{Saffman_2025, Pichard_2024, Zhou_2025}.
-Alternatively, DC or microwave fields have been used to engineer gates by tuning the F\"orster defect between selected Rydberg states without moving the atoms, but such schemes are highly sensitive to field fluctuations and atomic positioning \cite{Ashkarin_2025, Kurdak_2025}.
-A further strategy employs ancillary atoms to mediate interactions, at the cost of increased atomic overhead and gate times \cite{Cesa_2017, Sun_2024, Doultsinos_2025}.
+Neutral atoms trapped in optical tweezers are a leading platform for quantum computing, enabling low-defect arrays of thousands of atoms with arbitrary geometries, long qubit coherence times, and fast, high-fidelity two-qubit gates \cite{Saffman_2010, Morgado_2021, Evered_2023, Ma_2023, Tsai_2025, Muniz_2025}.
+Most two-qubit gates rely on the Rydberg blockade, where van der Waals (vdW) interactions $V_{\rm{vdW}}(R)\sim R^{-6}$ between Rydberg-excited states suppress multiple excitations of nearby atoms \cite{Jaksch_2000, Jandura_2022, Levine_2019, Evered_2023, Ma_2023, Tsai_2025, Radnaev_2025, Muniz_2025,Peper_2025}, limiting the interaction range to a few micrometers.
+Alternative approaches such as the Rydberg antiblockade with vdW \cite{Wu_2021, Wu_2021_b, Li_2024} or dipole-dipole $J(R)\sim R^{-3}$ \cite{Su_2021} interactions have achieved similar ranges.
+Extending the entangling range without sacrificing speed or fidelity is however crucial for scalable, error-corrected architectures \cite{Morgado_2021,Saffman_2025}.
+Experimentally, entangling atoms over tens of micrometers is achieved via qubit shuttling — moving the tweezers — on hundred-microsecond timescales \cite{Saffman_2025, Pichard_2024, Zhou_2025}.
+Alternatively, DC or microwave fields can tune the Förster defect between selected Rydberg states enhancing the interaction strength, but such schemes are highly sensitive to field fluctuations and atomic positioning \cite{Ashkarin_2025, Kurdak_2025}.
+Another approach employs ancillary atoms to mediate interactions, at the cost of increased atomic overhead and longer gate times \cite{Cesa_2017, Sun_2024, Doultsinos_2025}.